crosshj/ha-bridge-js/README.md

 Use an emulated Philips Hue bridge to tie your home automation together, complete with voice control via Amazon Echo/Dot.

-This bridge allows you to customize control of your devices *locally* using TCP and UDP with pending support for ZWave/ZigBee/Bluetooth using Wink hub radios and IR using IR blaster.
+This bridge allows you to customize control of your devices *locally* using TCP and UDP with pending support for ZWave / ZigBee / Bluetooth using Wink hub radios and IR using IR blaster.

 ## how to
 ```npm install```